 Empty properties in the borough

-- The government classes a property as being "long term" when it has remained empty for six months.
+- The government classes a property as being "long term" empty when it has remained unoccupied for six months or more.

-The number of long term empties fluctuates throughout the year, but as of 1 April 2013 there were 836 in the borough and 1578 empty properties in total.
+The number of long term empty properties fluctuates throughout the year, but as of 1 April 2016 there were 813 in the Borough and 1493 empty properties in total.

 Why is the council interested in empty properties?